 Does a cucumber really need to come wrapped in a plastic tube?
 When you’re at the shops and not sure which item to buy, go for the one in the least amount of packaging.

-News Stream Reduce
+Kiwi Recycling News Recycle Reduce

 A growing appetite for effective recycling has seen more than 70,000 RecycleKiwi waste separation bin stickers distributed throughout New Zealand.
 RecycleKiwi, a public education programme to help improve waste management, was launched 20 months ago by commercial cleaning company CrestClean.